the1lab/1lab/src/Cat/Diagram/Limit/Base.lagda.md

 ```
 -->

-Therefore, if $C$ is a category, then `Limit`{.Agda} is a proposition!
+Since limits are unique “up to isomorphism”, if $C$ is a univalent
-However, this follows from a much more general result about [uniqueness
+category, then `Limit`{.Agda} itself is a proposition!
+This is an
-of kan extensions].
+instance of the more general [uniqueness of Kan extensions].

-[uniqueness of kan extensions]: Cat.Functor.Kan.Unique.html
+[uniqueness of Kan extensions]: Cat.Functor.Kan.Unique.html

 <!--
 ```agda